-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 courses that satisfy the requirements for CTE sequences (CALPADS 3.14 & 3.15) entrance to UC/CSU and completed courses that satisfy the requirements for CTE sequences 20-21 Baseline: Zero (based on 2020 CALPADS 3.14 & 3.15) and completed courses that satisfy the requirements for CTE sequences were 0. courses that satisfy the requirements for CTE sequences 2023-24 Goal: Improve rate above 1% 4.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 successfully completed BOTH requirements for entrance to UC/CSU and completed courses that satisfy the requirements for CTE sequences (CALPADS 3.14 & 3.15) 4.
+D. The percentage of pupils who have successfully completed BOTH requirements for entrance to UC/CSU and completed courses that satisfy the requirements for CTE sequences 20-21 Baseline: Zero (based on 2020 CALPADS 3.14 & 3.15) percentage of pupils who have successfully completed BOTH requirements for entrance to UC/CSU and completed courses that satisfy the requirements for CTE sequences were 0. percentage of pupils who have successfully completed BOTH requirements for entrance to UC/CSU and completed courses that satisfy the requirements for CTE sequences were 0. successfully completed BOTH requirements for entrance to UC/CSU and completed courses that satisfy the requirements for CTE sequences 2023-24 Goal: Improve rate above 1% 4.
 E. Percentage of English learners who make progress toward English proficiency as measured by the ELPAC (Dashboard ELPI- Status) Per District Dashboard: 4.
 E. Percentage of English learners who make progress toward English proficiency was 46.7% Due to the suspension of the Ca Dashboard the most current ELPI data is from the 2019 year.
-The percentage of English learners who make progress toward English proficiency was 46.7% 4.
-E. Percentage of English learners who make progress toward English proficiency will increase to 55% 4.
-F. EL reclassification rate Per District Summative ELPAC found on Data Quest: 2019-2020 EL reclassification rate baseline data 14.9% Per District Summative ELPAC found on Data Quest: 2020-2021 EL reclassification rate 15.1% 4.F.
-EL reclassification rate 2023-24 Goal: Raise to 30% 4.
-G. The percentage of pupils who have passed an advanced placement 4.
-G. The percentage of pupils who have passed an advanced placement Based on the 2021 Ca Dashboard the percentage of who have passed an advanced placement 4.G.
-The percentage of pupils who have passed an advanced placement
+The percentage of English learners who make progress toward English proficiency was 46.7% Per 2022-23 Ca Dashboard: Percentage of English learners who make progress toward English proficiency was 46.2%.
+4. E. Percentage of English learners who make progress toward English proficiency will increase to 55% 4.
+F. EL reclassification rate Per District Summative ELPAC found on Data Quest: 2019-2020 EL reclassification rate baseline data 14.9% Per District Summative ELPAC found on Data Quest: 2020-2021 EL reclassification rate 15.1% Per District Summative ELPAC found on Data Quest: 2021-2022 EL reclassification rate 15.38% 4.F.
+EL reclassification rate 2023-24 Goal: Raise to 30%